magickw/RegExTutorial/Regular Expressions (RegEx) Tutorial.md

     \W -----> except \w.
     . -----> any character with the flag 's', otherwise any character except a newline \n.

 Let's explore the "digit" class.
-Without the flag `g`, the regular expression `\d` looks only for the first match, which is the first number .
+Without a flag `g`, the regular expression `\d` looks only for the first match, which is the first number.
 Let's add the flag `g` to find all numbers:

     let str = "+1(911)-123-4567";
     let regexp = /\d/g;